Electric Universe (album): Critical reception

-Gary Graff of the Detroit Free Press exclaimed "Plug in the planets!
+Harry Sumrall of the San Jose Mercury News said "Electric Universe is from first note to last an engaging record."
+Gary Graff of the Detroit Free Press exclaimed: "Plug in the planets!
 This is the best disc this outfit has put together in quite some time."
-Lennox Samuels of the Dallas Morning News declared that "Electric Universe (Columbia) shows the bands resilience.
+Connie Johnson of the Los Angeles Times proclaimed that "the album focuses on dance and romance as opposed to the more serious ideals of cosmic bliss and brotherhood that this eight-member aggregation usually espouses.
+EWF is still master of the contemporary big-band style: busy but not bloated.
+The overall feel is jubilant and the Emotions-like harmonies on the bouncy "Moonwalk" are mildly affecting."
+Lennox Samuels of The Dallas Morning News declared that Electric Universe "shows the bands resilience.
 Unlike the previous offering Powerlight this LP should please fans."
 Samuels added "Although most of the cuts here are characterized by mellow overtures, midway through the disc, colourful kalimba choruses and airy harmonies capture the high spirits of this nine member aggregation".
-Although calling it a "letdown" Robert Christgau of the Village Voice gave the album a B grade.
-Roger Catlin of the Omaha World Herald gave the album a four out of five star rating and declared EWF "seems to be trying to continue to branch out under leader Maurice White.
-Catlin also stated "he's testing out yet another theory for worldwide unity too, on Electric Universe in which electricity or magnetism plays a big role in getting everybody together - perhaps through static cling".
+While calling the album a "letdown" Robert Christgau of The Village Voice gave a B graded review.
+Roger Catlin of the Omaha World Herald, in a four out of five star review, declared "Synthesizers and new technology get a workout here, but there is still fine vocalizing at the core - but also too many ballads".
 With a three out of five stars review Matty Karas of Rolling Stone described Electric Universe as being full of "sensuous, and at times, rock oriented dance material".
-Pam Lambert of The Wall Street Journal exclaimed "after more than a decade together, Earth, Wind & Fire continue to chart new ground; their current album, "Electric Universe" (Columbia), deserves to win this black supergroup even more of a crossover audience than it has enjoyed in the past."
+Pam Lambert of The Wall Street Journal exclaimed "After more than a decade together, Earth, Wind and Fire continue to chart new ground".
+She added, "In Maurice's otherwordly universe of synthesized sound, individual instruments like guitars and keyboards are drowned into the overall sonic mix.
+But, by way of compensation, this does focus attention on the group's trademark,their multitextured vocals."

 Phyl Garland of Stereo Review wrote "Although 'Electric Universe' does not scintillate with Earth, Wind & Fire's usual brilliance, it's skilfully crafted and worth a listen".
-Garland noted that EW&F's performance was "not among their best" but called the album a "very good recording".
-Rick Shefchik of Knight Ridder gave the album a 7/10 rating stating "Fearing more of Maurice White's cosmic pablum, I was glad to notice the shift to concrete r&b on Side One, while the band retains its breathy mix of horns and voices".
+Garland noted EW&F's performance was "not among their best", but still called the album a "very good recording".
+Rick Shefchik of Knight Ridder, in a 7/10 review stated "Fearing more of Maurice White's cosmic pablum, I was glad to notice the shift to concrete r&b on Side One, while the band retains its breathy mix of horns and voices".
 Shefchik added "White relinquished his songwriting role on the first three songs, and even the ones he did write seem to benefit from a less starry-eyed perspective.
 Unless, of course, you count Electric Nation and Spirit of a New World."
-Prentis Rogers of the Atlanta Journal-Constitution wrote "In fact, the entire album holds up well lyrically and musically with a noticeable but not overpowering rock flavour.
+Prentis Rogers of The Atlanta Journal-Constitution wrote: "In fact, the entire album holds up well lyrically and musically with a noticeable but not overpowering rock flavor.
 It may not signal a return to the group's standard of staying a note or two ahead of its contemporaries, but this is EWF's best album in recent years."